choeffer/360pibot/docs/intro.rst

 and mouse while controling/programming it.
 The possibillity of remote controling the Raspberry Pis GPIOs is a big advantage of the used pigpio_ module.
 It is also possible to use the modules on the Raspberry Pi itself and connect to it over VNC, see VNC_ .
-For both ways, executing the code on the Raspberry Pi itself or remote on a laptop/computer to control the Raspberry Pis GPIOs, no modifications have to be made in the source code, it works in both cases.
+For both ways, using the modules on the Raspberry Pi itself or remote on a laptop/computer to control the Raspberry Pis GPIOs, no modifications have to be made in the source code, it works in both cases.